own3d/docs/docs/docs/music/ddex.md

 ## FTP Accounts

-StreamTV supports the DDEX format and allows uploads through the FTP protocol.
+OWN3D supports the DDEX format and allows uploads through the FTP protocol.
-Credentials can be requested through your StreamTV Partner Manager.
+Credentials can be requested through your OWN3D Partner Manager.

 Server: `ddex.partners.jukebox.gg`